Ani811625/CSI-Assignment2/README.md

 - **SQL Server Management Studio (SSMS)**
 - **AdventureWorks2022 OLTP Sample Database**

-> ✔️ All queries are designed and tested using the default schema structure of the **AdventureWorks2022** database available from Microsoft's official GitHub repository.
+> ✔️ All queries are designed and tested using the default schema structure of the **AdventureWorks2022** database available from Microsoft's official GitHub repository along with Custom Sample Database Schema.

 ---